 If the business was established before the marriage, the asset is likely to be considered non-marital and thus the property of the party who established the business.
 The other party is likely to say that significant contributions were made to the business during the marriage which made the business a marital asset.
 For example, the efforts of the other spouse as an underpaid employee or an injection of money from the other spouse could cause the court to consider the business (or part of it) to be a marital asset.

 If the business was established during the marriage, the business will be considered marital property no matter what either spouse contributed to it.

 After establishing whether a business is marital property or not, we must consider whether the business was owned passively or actively.

 A passively owned business is one where one of the parties is not an employee and does not contribute regularly to the business in some significant capacity.

 The best example of passive ownership is owning stock in a business that is publicly traded and nothing more.
-In such a case, the stock is divided in two or one party is awarded half the value of the stock in some other form.
+In such a case, the stock is divided like any other marital asset in two or one party is awarded half the value of the stock in some other form.

 If the passive stock holding was purchased before marriage and was not touched during the marriage, it will be considered non-marital.
 Adkins v.
 Adkins, 650 So.
 2d 61 (Fla.
 3d DCA 1994)

 But, if stocks were purchased before marriage and then those stocks were actively traded it may be argued that the trading was a contribution by the marriage that turned the non-marital stocks into marital stocks.
 This is a real stretch, though.
 You would have to prove that the value of the traded stocks were much higher than if the stocks were held in something like an index fund.
 Few people, have ever been able to achieve this.
 For example, Warren Buffet did not achieve this between 2012 and 2017.